mailbots/mailbots/README.md

 Skills can handle the UI events they create.
 Here an example of handling an [Action Email](https://docs.gopher.email/reference#email-based-actions):

+This email command renders a UI with a button to turn off the reminder.

 ```javascript
   gopherApp.onCommand("remember", function(gopher) {